DoeringChristian/pyexp/README.md

    - Loads all results from disk
    - Runs the `@experiment.report` function

 This separation ensures that `--continue` and `--report` modes are immune to changes in the config generation code - they always use the saved configurations from the original run.
+The deferred directory creation ensures that only experiments that actually execute (or are explicitly skipped) leave artifacts on disk.

 ### Loading Previous Results